How to build a brand that stands out?

 How are you gonna mix your industry up and stand out?

-Differentiating our brand - how do we do that?
-We've got 2.7 seconds to capture people's time and attention.
-We want them to invest their time into our brands and make us an irresistible and irreplaceable brand.
+We've got 2.7 seconds to capture attention.
+We want them to invest their time into our brands and make us as irresistible and irreplaceable as we can be.

-The simplest way to do it is to narrow down our target markets - the last two blog posts covered this more - The Art of Repelling Customers and The Art of Attracting your Dream Customers.
+The simplest way to do it is to narrow down our target markets - the last two blog posts covered this more - The Art of Repelling Customers and The Art of Attracting Your Dream Customers.

 In essence, we don't want a broad target market - i.e. parents or shoppers.
 They're not useful and won't help you differentiate your brand.